kenboo98/Boat-Game/README.md

 Simply clone the repository and import it into Android Studio.
 Do not update Gradle as this would interfere with Libgdx.

 IOS and HTML builds are untested.
+## Trying it out
+ Download the file `\apk\android.apk` and install it on your Android device.
 ## Using the level editor
 A level editor has been made using python and pygame.
 The python file is placed inside the Level Editor directory.
+Please run this with Pygame installed.
 You can add your own levels by copying the contents of the level editor outputs into json files in the `\android\assets` directory.
 #### Short cuts
 ```
+WASD - Move around
 LEFT_CLICK - Add a vertex in for a land or wave polygon
 RIGHT_CLICK - Move the Dock
 P - Output level data